 In most States it is an employer’s legal duty to provide worker’s compensation insurance to cover all their employees.

 The specifics of Worker’s Compensation Insurance can be confusing, but ContractorsLiability.com can help you understand the intricacies of this complex subject, why you need it, and what you need to do to get it at the lowest cost.

 What is Workers’ Compensation Insurance?

-Every employee gets sick at some point in time while they are on the job, but that’s not usually the fault of the employer.
-However, health issues can be part of the job description, especially in high-risk jobs.
-Contracting positions, excavators, electricians, and other high-risk construction jobs can leave employees at greater risk of becoming sick, disabled, or worse on the job.
-This is why worker’s compensation is so important for contracting work.
+It covers employees who become injured or sick because of the work they perform in the course of their employment.
+The possibility of Injury can be part of the job description, especially in high-risk jobs.
+Contracting positions such as roofing, high voltage electricians, and other high-risk construction jobs can leave employees at greater risk of becoming injured, disabled, or worse on the job.
+Even in low risk trades there is always the chance of an employee being injured in any number of ways.
+This is why workers’ compensation insurance is so important for contracting work.

 - Compensation for Lost Wages

 - Example: An employee is out of work for three months due to a work-related injury.
-Worker’s compensation takes care of the wages that they are missing out on due to their inability to work.
+Workers’ compensation inusrance takes care of the wages that they are missing out on due to their inability to work.

 - Medical Benefits

 - Example: An employee has broken a bone in an accident that is directly related to the work they do for you.
 A worker’s comp claim ensures that their medical expenses for this injury are covered.